Can I get a basic bank account for bankrupts?

 And not having an account also means you have to pay for everything in cash - which can be very awkward when buying expensive items, such as a laptop or a cooker.

-The thinkmoney Personal Account is a genuine alternative to a bank account for bankrupts.
+The thinkmoney Managed Current Account is a genuine alternative to a bank account for bankrupts.
 It's available to anyone based in the UK over the age of 18 - regardless of credit history.

 So if you've been made bankrupt in the past, or even if you're going through bankruptcy now, you could still get an account with thinkmoney.